floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 register, but this isn't directly accessible in the instruction set (and 'wasting' one index for the F register in most instructions also wouldn't make much sense).
-Instead index 6 is used as special case to load or store the 8-bit values addressed by the register pair HL.
+Instead index 6 is used as special case to load or store the 8-bit value in memory addressed by the register pair HL.

 And another oddity is the HALT instruction at bit pattern **|01|110|110|** (== 76 hex).
 Following the 'table logic' this instruction slot *should* be occupied by